Irvenae/epic-stack/docs/authentication.md

 You can read more about the decision to use TOTP in [the totp decision document](./decisions/014-totp.md).
-The secret and other pertinent information is stored in a `verification` model (check the Prisma schema).
+The secret and other pertinent information is stored in a `verification` model (check the db schema).
 This verification model is used as the basis for all TOTP secrets.
 This is used for non-expiring Two-Factor Authentication secrets as well as temporary TOTP codes which are emailed to verify a user's ownership of an email/account.
 So it's used for onboarding, forgot password, and change email flows.

 When a user has 2FA enabled on their account, they also are required to enter their 2FA code within 2 hours of performing destructive actions like changing